-- · Traits theories,
+- · trait theories,

-- · Behavioural theories.
+- behavioural theories,

-- · Situational theories and
+- · situational theories and

-- Transformational theories.
+- · transformational theories.

 The available literature also points out that the four theories are not mutually exclusive or time bound.
 In other words, although it is true that the progression of thinking tends to follow a sequential path, it is very evident in the literature that elements of the four generations of leadership theories have experienced cross-fertilisation [5];[43].